malloydata/malloy/README.md

 2. **Add the Malloy (pre-release) extension from the Visual Studio Code Marketplace**: Open VS Code and click the Extensions button on the far left (it looks like 4 blocks with one flying away).
 This will open the Extension Marketplace.
 Search for "Malloy" and, once found, click "Install"

-3. **Download the [Sample Models](https://looker-open-source.github.io/malloy/aux/generated/samples.zip)** (models + data), navigate to the duckdb directory and open any of the example `.malloy` model files.
+3. **Download and unzip the [Sample Models](https://looker-open-source.github.io/malloy/aux/generated/samples.zip)** (models + data).

+4. **Open the samples folder in VS Code**.
+In VS Code, go to File > Open Folder... and select samples/duckdb.
+DuckDB is built into the extension you're ready to run these.

+5. **Start with the FAA data**.
+This is a sub-sample of the NTSB Flights dataset.
 Click the "Run" code lens above any query to run it in VS Code.
-Duckdb is built into the malloy Extension.

-4. **Write some Malloy!** Play with an additional example ([DuckDB](https://github.com/looker-open-source/malloy/tree/add_malloy_examples/samples_duckdb) |  [BigQuery](https://looker-open-source.github.io/malloy/documentation/samples.html)), [use a CSV or parquet](https://looker-open-source.github.io/malloy/documentation/connection_instructions.html#duckdb), and/or connect a [database](https://looker-open-source.github.io/malloy/documentation/connection_instructions.html).
+From here, you may want to play with an additional sample ([DuckDB](https://github.com/looker-open-source/malloy/tree/add_malloy_examples/samples_duckdb) |  [BigQuery](https://looker-open-source.github.io/malloy/documentation/samples.html)), [use a CSV or parquet](https://looker-open-source.github.io/malloy/documentation/connection_instructions.html#duckdb), and/or connect your own [database](https://looker-open-source.github.io/malloy/documentation/connection_instructions.html).

 ## Join the Community